Hyper-Converged Infrastructure like Nutanix and VSAN versus Host Side Caching Software

 Other advantages of Host Side Caching (paired with SAN) versus Hyperconverged infrastructure are:

-When using host RAM, Host Side Caching is the fastest storage on the market
+When using host RAM, Host Side Caching is the fastest storage on the market.

 This is simply because there are no HCI solutions on the market that are capable of using large amounts of RAM in the storage IO path.
 And RAM is the fastest storage media there is.

-SAN based infrastructure has always had less vendor lock-in than HCI because compute connects to storage using standardized protocols like iSCSI or FC, as a result, a storage array or server vendor can be swapped for another.
-Host side caching doesn’t change this dynamic.
-However in HCI, since vendor specific protocol is used to connect locally attached storage to ESXi, you are locked-in to the HCI vendor for both storage and compute.
-So if you want to add another HCI node, you’d need to buy it from the same HCI vendor.
+SAN infrastructure has less vendor lock-in than HCI because compute connects to storage using standardized protocols like iSCSI or FC, as a result a storage array or server vendor can be swapped for another.
+Host Side Caching doesn’t change this dynamic.
+On the other hand, with HCI, since vendor specific proprietary protocol is used to connect locally attached storage to ESXi (Dell Vxrail and Nutanix as examples), you are locked-in to the HCI vendor for both storage and compute.
+So if you want to add another Hyperconverged node, you’d need to buy it from the same HCI vendor.